Our clinics will be closed on Thanksgiving Day (11/28) and the following day (11/29).

 As mentioned before, it’s best to schedule your next appointment with an oncologist because they are dedicated to treating cancer and have access to all of the treatment technologies for the most effective results.

 The specific type of oncologist you will see for treatment will depend on your case and the extent of the cancer.
-As a patient of Affiliated Oncologists, you will have access to our prostate cancer specialists in Chicago Ridge, Hazel Crest, Palos Heights, and Oak Lawn, IL.
+As a patient of Affiliated Oncologists, you will have access to our prostate cancer specialists in Chicago Ridge, Hazel Crest, Palos Heights, New Lenox, Orland Park, and Oak Lawn, IL.

 Your oncologist will take time to learn about your specific diagnosis and will consult with your care team and you to develop a personalized treatment plan.
 Your care team will include several specialists, including: